ZexinFeng-CN/ZexinFeng-CN.github.io/_pages/about.md

 I am **Zexin Feng**.
 I am a senior undergraduate student at **Southern University of Science and Technology (SUSTech), Shenzhen, China**.
 I am majoring in Computer Science and expected to graduate in June 2025.
 My research interests include Computer Vision, Medical Image Processing, Robotics, and Machine Learning.
 I am currently working in Xiaohui Xie's Lab at the **University of California, Irvine**.
 I am also a member of the iMED Intelligent Medical Imaging research group at SUSTech, where I have been worked for 2 years.

-I am actively looking for Ph.D. positions in Computer Science, Robotics, and related fields.
+I am actively looking for Ph.D. positions in Computer Vision, Medical Image Processing, Robotics, and related fields.
 If you are interested in my research, please feel free to contact me via [fengzx2021@mail.sustech.edu.cn](mailto:fengzx2021@mail.sustech.edu.cn)

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 Received the **China National Scholarship**, awarded to the top 0.2% of students.
+- *2024.10*: &nbsp;🎉🎉 Received the **School Motto Scholarship: Truth (求是) Special Award**.
 - *2024.04*: &nbsp;🎉 Published a paper on **Flattening Singular Values of Factorized Convolution for Medical Images** at **ICASSP 2024**.
-- *2023.12*: &nbsp;🎉 Developed **RRA-Net** for retinal vessel segmentation in OCTA images, to be submitted to ICME 2025.

 # 📝 Publications